seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 a coal of fire, sometimes plue and sometimes red;
 but his nose is executed and his fire's out.

-**KING HENRY V**
-We would have all such offenders so cut off: and we
-give express charge, that in our marches through the
-country, there be nothing compelled from the
-villages, nothing taken but paid for, none of the
-French upbraided or abused in disdainful language;
-for when lenity and cruelty play for a kingdom, the
-gentler gamester is the soonest winner.

 *Tucket.
 Enter MONTJOY*

 **MONTJOY**